nfrgosselin/design-system/docs/guides/publishing.md

 ### 3. Update Version and Create Release

-Run the release script with the appropriate version type:
+With all changes committed, run the release script with the appropriate version type:

 ```bash
 npm run release patch|minor|major